 Autoclaved Aerated Concrete

 Autoclaved aerated concrete (AAC), was invented in the mid-1920s by the Swedish architect and inventor Axel Eriksson.
 It is a lightweight, precast building material with amazing properties- The highest fire rating, incredible thermal insulation in a SINGLE-WALL structure, termite proof, sound deadening, AFFORDABLE, no ant and insect infestations and mold resistant.
 Turn-key cost is on par with HPM and Honsador's conventional kit homes, with 10 times the value!
 To manufacture AAC, Portland cement is mixed with lime, silica sand, water and aluminum paste and poured into a mold.
 The reaction between aluminum and concrete causes billions of microscopic hydrogen bubbles to form, expanding the concrete to about five times its original volume.
 After evaporation of the hydrogen, the now highly closed-cell, aerated concrete is cut to size and formed by steam-curing in a pressurized chamber (autoclave).
 The result is a non-toxic, very airtight material which generates no pollutants or hazardous waste during the manufacturing process.
 The home pictured below is made from AAC blocks that are made in Thailand by an accredited factory, and each 2’ x 3’ x 4” thick block has a G-4 stamp on it which is an international measure of strength.
 Individual blocks are about 75 lbs each, and are glued together with polyurethane construction adhesive.
 Our process is proven, incredibly inexpensive, fast and easy to build with, and many homes on the Big Island have been built with this easy process that have all satisfied the Bldg Depts standards, insuring a smooth process when you work with us.
 (On Oahu, we are currently working on defining the specs and process that the Honolulu Bldg Dept requires, stay tuned to this page).
-Beware of any AAC material from China that does not have that G-4 stamp on each piece, the bldg dept will not accept it.
 This 3’ X 2’ X 4” block is steel reinforced, brilliantly conceived and engineered to perfection by the superblock company in Thailand.

 We work closely with our supplier who is the US distributor of this patented product.

-mix.
-A really great option is to work with Pex pipes that are within the slab and connect to a central manifold just above the slab.
-Pex supply pipe is a special plastic, and does not corrode like copper can in Hawaii.
+Supply water is brought in via C-PVC pipes that are either imbedded inside the slab, or can be brought in thru the wall from the outside.
 Vent pipes are situated within appropriately sized gaps between walls and filled in again with thinset mix.
-Only the drains are set in your slab unless you elect to use pex.
-Our system utilizes blocks that are easily lifted into place by 2 people, not requiring any special lifting equipment- and having a small forklift on site is very helpful.
+The drains are set in your slab.
+Our system utilizes blocks that are easily lifted into place by 2 people, not requiring any special lifting equipment.
 The AAC blocks are finished on the outside with thinset and silica sand, and finally painted.
-You can finish with stucco, but this system of thinset and silica sand is much cheaper, and easier to trowel on.
+You can finish with stucco, but this system of thinset and silica sand is much cheaper.
 This protects and seals it against the elements.
 You can use waterproofing coatings on top of the thinset layer if you have concerns about moisture.
 Sun exposure on an AAC wall has very little effect on the temperature inside the home as AAC has amazing thermal properties derived from the billions of tiny, unconnected air bubbles.
-In the photo directly below, you can see the rebar reinforced 6” thick concrete pour on top of all the exterior walls, and the imbedded simpson ties which hold the roof trusses.
+In the photo directly below, you can see the rebar reinforced concrete pour on top of all the exterior walls, and the imbedded simpson ties which hold the roof trusses.
 Also- you can choose to use the concrete slab as a floor by executing a fine finish on the slab, then staining and sealing it, like how Costco and others do their concrete floors.
 The ultimate in cost savings and easy to clean!

 In the photo directly below, look at the far bottom-right corner of the concrete slab.